 Every year, you are required to submit an Annual Activity Report for Evaluation of Progress along with a cumulative CV.
 A form for this report will be provided by the DS coordinator.
 If you will be graduating in May or August of the current year, you do not need to submit an annual report.
-The report and vita are due on April 15th and should be turned in as an email attachment to Maggie Skrogstad, department office manager.
+The report and vita are due electronically on April 15.
 Please note that you MUST receive approval from your advisor before submitting.